Hundreds of thousands march through London in stand against the far right

 Aadam Muuse, a trade union activist, told Al Jazeera that racism and Islamophobia had moved from the fringes into mainstream politics, and was “being pushed by parliamentarians”.

-He said the march was “much needed to push back against [Reform leader Nigel] Farage and his ilk,” adding that the party “must be defeated at the ballot box”.
+He said the march was “much needed to push back against [Reform leader Nigel] Farage and his ilk,” adding that the populist party “must be defeated at the ballot box and Tommy Robinson challenged on the streets”.

 Al Jazeera’s Milena Veselinovic, reporting from the march, said demonstrators were pushing back against what they saw as “the politics of hate and division” in the United Kingdom.